maransowthri/play_ground/README.md

 # play_ground
-This repository has some general codes
+This repository has some useful python codes for beginners.